Compute

 2. On the cluster list page, click the cluster name to access the cluster console.

-3. In the navigation pane on the left, choose Alarm Center.
-Then, click the Contact Group tab.
+3. In the navigation pane, choose Alarm Center.
+Then, click the Default Contact Groups tab.

 • Contact Group Name: Enter the name of the contact group, which cannot be changed after the contact group is created.
 The name can contain 1 to 255 characters and must start with a letter or digit.
 Only letters, digits, hyphens (-), and underscores (_) are allowed.

-• Alarm message display name: Enter the title of the message received by the specified subscription endpoint.
+• Alarm Message Display Name: Enter the title of the message received by the specified subscription endpoint.
 For example, if you set Terminal Type to Email and specify a display name, the name you specified will be displayed as the alarm message sender.
-If you do not specify Alarm message display name, the sender will be username@example.com.
-The display name of an alarm message can be changed after the contact group is created.
+If no alarm message display name is specified, the sender will be username@example.com.
+The alarm message display name can be changed after a contact group is created.

 • Add Subscription Terminal: Add one or more endpoints to receive alarm messages.
 The endpoint type can be SMS or Email.
 If you select SMS, enter a valid mobile number.
 If you select Email, enter a valid email address.